sinontaylor/panquery/README.md

 # Caveats

-Does not suport IPv6 objects.
+- Does not suport IPv6 objects.
+- If you want to use the '--shared' option you will need to provide the script the location of the shared object file from Panorama as collected by panmanager.
+Suggest locating in a sub-diretory called 'databases'.